The Newer College Dataset: Handheld LiDAR, Inertial and Vision with Ground Truth: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we presented the Newer College Vision and LiDAR dataset.
 By leveraging a highly accurate and detailed prior map, we determined accurate 6 DoF ground truth for the entire dataset, which distinguishes our dataset from many others.
-We used a modern visual-inertial camera and a dense 3D LiDAR sensors and provide the dataset in both the original ROSbags and flat files (such as png images and csv files).
+We used a modern visual-inertial camera and a dense 3D LiDAR sensor and provide the dataset in both the original ROSbags and individual files (such as png images and csv files).

-We demonstrated the use of the dataset for different subproblems in mobile robotics and navigation.
-Owing to the increasing interest in localization and mapping research, our intention, in the coming months, is to extend our dataset with data collections with aggressive motions designed to test LiDAR and vision based localization techniques.
+We also demonstrated the use of the dataset for different subproblems in mobile robotics and navigation.
+It is our intent to further extend our dataset with additional difficult sequences including aggressive motions and make them available publicly in the near future.
+A demonstration video is available at: \url{https://youtu.be/aIeMPeHDUgs}